BOD-amrshoukry/dashboard/README.md

 ---

-To access the **Ticketing System Dashboard**, use the following credentials:
+To access the **Ticketing System Dashboard**, use the following credentials

 - Email: owner@gmail.com
 - Password: 1234567